ofloveandhate/paramotopy/README.md

 # Using

+The pdf for the user manual is located in this repo, in the `manual` folder.

-The main website for paramotopy is at [paramotopy.com](https://paramotopy.com).
+The website for paramotopy is at [paramotopy.com](https://paramotopy.com).
 There are some examples, and some guidance.
-The manual pdf is located in this repo, in the `documentation/source` folder.
-I know, it's not source.
-Feel free to help me out in providing a better build system for it than manual tex-ing.

 # Quick guide to building